CG80499/Attention-only-transformers/README.md

-# Attempting to reverse engineer one-layer transformers
+# Reversing engineering attention-only transformers

+## One-layer transformers

 I recently became interested in Anthropic's [work](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) on interpretability.
 Particularly the sudden emergence of induction heads when you go from 1 to 2-layer transformers.